solita/laundry/README.md

 **Note:** macOS users might need to edit the script to run the `laundry-demo` container with `--user=root`, because the Docker socket has `root:root` ownership in the container.

+**Note:** The demo configures Docker to expose this port to the internet and may open the host firewall for it.

 ### Production installation with Docker and gVisor runsc

 **System requirements:** Linux with Docker, gVisor runsc, Java SDK and leiningen